BeanTheAlien/GhostScript/README.md

 - Updated array access to use `Array.prototype.at` to support negative indexing of arrays.
 (12/12/2025)
 - Updated import system to check for a local file.
 To ensure local file import, use a string as the name of the import.
 (12/12/2025)
 - The Auto Debugger API will be be paused until further notice.
 I apologize greatly and I hope to implement a solution as soon as possible.
 (14/12/2025)
+- Fixed an error that caused `target` to be unexpected.
+(14/12/2025)
+- Fixed an error that caused module failure to not be reachable.
+(14/12/2025)

 # Roadmap
 - Further variable support.